Harshith-VC/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 - Create data visualizations and apply statistical methods to investigate data
 - Build regression and machine learning models to analyze and interpret data
 - Communicate insights from data analysis to stakeholders

+## Acknowledgments
+Thanks to **Coursera** for providing the resources and a comprehensive learning experience in data analytics.